LiliaFramework/Lilia/documentation/docs/libraries/lia.option.md

 **Purpose**

 Retrieves an option value or returns a fallback.
+Checks the current value first, then the option's default, then the provided fallback.

 **Parameters**